Balanced Texas Southern wins on road, beats Texas A&M 88-73

-COLLEGE STATION, Texas — Texas Southern knocked off its third Power 5 conference team on the road with an 88-73 victory over Texas A&M on Saturday at Reed Arena.
+TSU’ Jeremy Combs responded to A&M’s rally with a drive to the basket for two and then a dunk before Jayln Patterson made a 3-pointer for a 7-0 run and pushed the Tigers (5-8) on their way to their third victory over a Power 5 conference team on the road, an 88-73 victory over the Aggies on Saturday at Reed Arena.

+“We are able to fight adversity, got a lot of guys who have been doing it throughout their entire college career, so in a game when a little adversity hits we find a way to stick together and get through it,” said Combs, a grad student who finished with 15 points.

-The Tigers (5-8), who already had wins over Baylor and then-No. 18 Oregon, got balanced scoring with five players in double figures to end the Aggies five-game win streak, four of which were at home.
+The Tigers, who already had victories over Baylor and then-No. 18 Oregon, got balanced scoring with five players in double figures to end the Aggies’ five-game win streak, four of which were at home.

-LSU transfer Jalyn Patterson had 20 points for the Tigers, who got a big boost off the bench from TCU transfer Shawn Olden with 13.

-Devocio Butler added 17 points as the Tigers went 12 of 26 from behind the arc.
+Patterson, a grad student who played at LSU, had 20 points for the Tigers.
+TSU also got a big boost off the bench from TCU transfer Shawn Olden with 13 points.
+Devocio Butler added 17 points for the Tigers.

+“We had a hard time guarding them,” Texas A&M coach Billy Kennedy.
+“We had a hard time matching up with them man-to-man and they outplayed us.
+Their big kid (7-2 Trayvon Reed) made a 3 at the beginning of the game and it seemed as if everything they threw up, they were making shots.”

-Texas A&M (6-5) was paced by Wendell Mitchell with 21 points and Savion Flagg, who broke out of slump to score 17 points and add eight rebounds and six assists.
+Texas A&M (6-5) was paced by Wendell Mitchell with 21 and Savion Flagg, who broke out of slump to score 17 point.
+He added a team-high nine rebounds and six assists.

-After trailing by 13 at the half, the Aggies got within 62-58 on a Mitchell basket after a steal of an inbounds pass, but the Tiger scored the next seven points and were never threatened again.
+“When we make nine 3s and only turn it over 13 times, usually we’ve won games like that, but they outscored us and that’s where we really struggled,” Kennedy said.
+“Their physicality (was impressive) and they have SEC-caliber players really at every position.”

+Reed finished with 13 points, 11 rebounds and five blocks and he altered a number of the Aggies’ shots inside.

-Texas Southern shot 60 percent in the first half and were 6 of 14 from behind the arc to lead 46-33.
+Texas Southern shot 60 percent in the first half and were 6 of 14 from behind the arc to lead 46-33 at the break.
 Butler had 11 first-half points, five in an 18-7 run to finish the half.

+“We’ve got some guys who are really good shooters, unfortunately we haven’t been shooting it great this year, but we did have shots go down tonight and we had a good balance of outside and inside attacks,” said Texas Southern coach Johnny Jones.

-The Aggies were only 4 of 15 from behind the arc, with Brandon Mahan, their leading 3-point shooter going 0 for 4.
+In the opening half, the Aggies were only 4 of 15 from behind the arc.
+Brandon Mahan, their leading 3-point shooter, was 0 for 4 from distance.
 TJ Starks had three of the 3s and 11 points off the bench in the opening 20 minutes.
+He finished with 14 and Christian Mekowulu added 11.

 BIG PICTURE